 Let’s not forget too that care homes are businesses, someone’s livelihood and in certain terms, no different to someone who has decided to run a garden centre, a hairdressers, or dare I say it, a hotel.
 But of course, they are different and come with huge challenges that require both the demands of caring for human life whilst trying to run a sustainable and successful business, without which the health care system would simply implode on itself.

-In a recent report published by Rix & Kay Solicitors, The challenges for care homes and their residents, a wide range of care home owners were interviewed about what they thought the main issues were facing their residents.
+In a report published in 2017 by our partners Rix & Kay Solicitors, The challenges for care homes and their residents, a wide range of care home owners were interviewed about what they thought the main issues were facing their residents.
 The results uncovered some hugely insightful observations and help us understand the dynamics between care homes and their residents.

 Unsurprisingly, many care home owners think that paying for care is at the top of their residents “worry list” and the feeling is most definitely mutual.
 But interestingly, safety and security came out even higher.
 72% of care home owners believe feeling safe and secure is the number one priority for their residents.